jbmontgomery21/qlab-scripts/README.md

 Feel free to use for your projects, and let me know if you have any suggestions or find any bugs

+NOTE: support for QLab 4 is mostly deprecated.
+Most of it should still work but not many new scripts will be ported backwards.

 ## (de)script(ion)s

 ### add gotos.applescript